Wildlife Control & Removal

 Although nine bat species live in Michigan, big brown and little brown bats are most common in buildings.
 To get inside, the pests may squeeze through small holes or fly into open windows.
 Gaps along rooflines are likely entry points for an infestation.
 Since Westland bats may transmit rabies or histoplasmosis, safe removal is vital.

 Garbage, compost, and scraps attract these animals to Westland properties.
 Raccoon dens in chimneys and attics or under decks can cause expensive structural damage to homes.
 The pests may travel alone or in family groups, so it can be tough to know when the problem is truly gone.

-While looking for a place to rest, squirrels find entry in Michigan attics and garages.
+While looking for a place to rest, squirrels find entry in Detroit attics and garages.
 The rodents have a habit of gnawing at wooden beams and electrical wires, posing safety risks.
 They may steal birdseed from feeders and draw predators into backyards as well.